A CREDITORS VOLUNTARY LIQUIDATION (CVL) IS THE MOST COMMON FORM OF LIQUIDATION IN THE UK

-Your company may be struggling but when is it appropriate to place your company into a CVL?
+Your company may be struggling, but when is it appropriate to put your company in a CVL?

-- When your company is insolvent and can no longer afford to pay its liabilities to creditors, staff wages etc.
+- The company is insolvent and can no longer afford to pay its liabilities to creditors, staff wages, and other debts.

-- The directors do not feel they want to work on restructuring the company or saving it and would rather liquidate.
+- The directors don’t want to restructure the company and would rather liquidate.

-- The market in the company’s sector has declined and no longer requires the company’s products and/or services.
+- A market has changed or no longer requires the company’s products or services.